-My father worked as a bricklayer for a local building firm called Tabors (who operated out of West Melton and had a great old cream coloured lorry which fascinated me when I was a kid).
+My father worked as a bricklayer for a local building firm called Tabors which operated out of West Melton, and had a great old cream-coloured lorry which fascinated me when I was a kid.

-While watching the bulldozers, cement mixers and tip trucks was a bit liking having my very own personal Play School 'round window' in my bedroom, I did miss that orchard (and the smell of wild mint still reminds me of that place to this day).
+While watching the bulldozers, cement mixers, and tip trucks was a bit like having my very own personal Play School ’round window’ in my bedroom, I did miss that orchard (and the smell of wild mint still reminds me of that place to this day).

-From Park Road Infants it was off to Wath Central Junior School (on Festival Road).
-This entailed me walking a few more blocks to school - a sure sign that I was growing up!
+From Park Road Infants (which is sadly no longer there and has been replaced with houses), it was off to Wath Central Junior School on Festival Road.
+This entailed me walking a few more blocks to school – a sure sign that I was growing up.

 A mid-morning break each day for a bottle of milk (invariably warm from sitting in the sun), painting on huge easels with powdered paints (which did not taste as good as the bright colours suggested they would), the school tuck shop where Wagon Wheels were the main delicacy.